Ibtisam-Mohammad/Jurassic-Chat/Readme.md

 # 🦕 JURASSIC HACKATHON 🦕
 ## THE ADVISOR
-This app tries to utilize the Jurassic model capabil The Advisor is a tool that is built to help users make informed decisions when purchasing a laptop at least for now).
+This app tries to utilize the Jurassic model capabililitites - The Advisor is a tool that is built to help users make informed decisions when purchasing a laptop at least for now).
 It should be able to aggregate and analyzes real-life reviews to provide a comprehensive understanding of the strengths and weaknesses of various laptop models.
 The user-friendly interface allows users to easily input their specific needs and preferences, such as battery life, storage capacity, and weight.

 ## Features
 * Aggregates and analyzes real-life reviews from multiple sources